Some Jewish foods are festive. Some are symbolic. Cholent is more practical than that, which is one reason it became beloved.

 Why the dish feels so Jewish

-Part of cholent's power is that it is not only a recipe.
+Part of cholent's power is that it is more than a recipe.

 It stores memory.